-- proof that a valid power of attorney has been granted and a copy of the signature of the attorney appointed; - a legal contract that stipulates that the sub-consolidated entity has irrevocable control rights over the waived entities within the liquidity risk framework. - 4.
+- (i) proof that a valid power of attorney has been granted and a copy of the signature of the attorney appointed; - (ii) a legal contract that stipulates that the sub-consolidated entity has irrevocable control rights over the waived entities within the liquidity risk framework. - 4.
 DEDUCTION OF HOLDINGS IN THE PRESENCE OF INSTITUTIONAL PROTECTION SCHEMES (Article 49(3) of the CRR)

-Until the implementing technical standards referred to in Article 430(7) of the CRR are applicable, the ECB expects the information set out in Article 49(3) of the CRR to be reported in accordance with the specifications set out in this section.
+The ECB expects the information set out in Article 49(3) of the CRR to be reported in accordance with the specifications set out in this section.
 Once the implementing technical standards are applicable, the specifications regarding the frequency and format of the reporting will be reviewed and amended, if necessary.